 While FTL shipping offers fantastic benefits for large-scale retail rollouts, it’s not always a straight path.
 It comes with potential hurdles, but with foresight and the right partner, you can easily sidestep these issues.
 Understanding the challenges ahead of time helps you plan better, protect your budget, and ensure your custom fixtures arrive safely and on schedule.
 Let’s walk through a few key challenges and how to solve them.

-Clearing Up Misconceptions About FTL Costs
+Common Myths About FTL Shipping Costs

 One of the biggest mistakes is assuming the initial FTL quote is the final price.
 Hidden costs can pop up if you’re not prepared.
 For example, some retailers skip freight insurance to save money, thinking a dedicated truck means zero risk.
 But accidents happen, and it can be a costly gamble.
 Another common issue is improper packaging.
 A large shipment with inaccurate measurements can lead to freight class miscalculations and surprise fees.
 The solution is to work with a partner who prioritizes complete quality control from manufacturing to final delivery, ensuring everything is packed and measured correctly.